 | What is it? | What are the symptoms? | How is CWD transmitted? | Are humans at risk? | Is the disease transmissible to domestic livestock? | Where has CWD occurred? | What is the Province's role once a case of CWD has been confirmed? | If CWD is diagnosed on a game farm | When animals are destroyed are owners compensated? | What policies does the Province have in place to prevent or control the further spread of CWD in Alberta?

 What is it?

-Chronic wasting disease (CWD) is a progressive, fatal, degenerative disease of the brain affecting elk, mule deer and white-tailed deer.
+Chronic wasting disease (CWD) is a progressive, fatal, degenerative disease of the brain of free ranging or farmed ungulates (elk, mule deer and white-tailed deer).

-TSEs are caused by abnormal proteins, called prions, which accumulate in the brain.
-There is currently no treatment or vaccine available.
+TSEs are associated with the accumulation of abnormal proteins (prions) in the brain.
+There are currently no treatments or vaccines available.